bachy/debian-lamp/readme.md

-# Install Lamp server and secure it on debian 7
+# Install Lamp server and secure it on debian 9

 ## how to use it
 on a fresh install
+as root

 1 install git
 ```
-sudo apt-get install git
+apt-get install git
 ```

 2 clone the repo